-debit card, credit card and company cheques.
-All monies received by the program are deposited into a trust account and the government sends the money to the recipient, usually through direct deposit or by cheque.
+by the program are deposited into a trust account and the government sends the money to the recipient, usually through direct deposit or by cheque.

-There is a "pay-through" system, where payors make their payments via the MEP, which acts simply as the gobetween for the parties involved.
+The second model is a combination of "pay-to" and "pay-through".
+The "pay-through" approach refers to a system where payors make their payments via the MEP, which acts simply as the go-between for the parties involved.
 Once the payment is entered into the system by the MEP, the payment is forwarded to the recipient.
-The increasing use of direct deposits to send recipients their money may result in paythrough systems gradually becoming pay-to systems.

-Finally, there is a third model that is a combination of "payto" and "pay-through".
-Nova Scotia, Manitoba, Saskatchewan, British Columbia and Yukon use this type of model.
+Nova Scotia, Manitoba, Saskatchewan, British Columbia and Yukon use this combination model.
 This means that payments may be made payable to either the recipient or to the MEP.